You really can reverse hereditary hair loss is not impossible after all!

-In our corresponding, I learned that just like what I experienced, her mother took her to her family doctor when she was a very young child, as her mother wondered if she would ever grow hair.
+During our corresponding, I learned that just like what I experienced, her mother took her to her family doctor when she was a very young child, as her mother wondered if she would ever grow hair.

 This seems to be a common thing among my direct lineage of my paternal family.